 - Don’t block yarns like lurex (a metallic yarn) or novelty yarns.

 - Most yarns spring back when you pull them.
 Over-blocking makes the yarn lose it’s bounce.
 This causes too much drape and flattens out textured stitches like cables.
 Go gently and carefully.

 - Steam blocking is an alternative method using heat and moisture.
 Never use a heat method on silk, too delicate.
 This method is good for cotton and linen.

 On a flat surface, a mat is ideal.
 Pin the knitted items, placing the pins at an angle, with the top of the pin pointing away.

 Place the first in the top center, moving to the bottom center as you pin the knitted piece to the correct length.
 Pin your work to the correct width (for a sweater, start with the bust width).
 Always refer to your finished measurements.

 Spray block acrylic yarn.
 If you want to change the drape of your acrylic garment use the “Killing” method.
 ‘Killing’ is when you steam block acrylic yarn.
 Once you’ve ‘killed’ something, you can’t restore it to it’s original shape.

 How Do You Block A Knitted Sweater?

-Stretch the piece more aggressively in one or the other dimension, you can coax it into a better fit!
-It won’t work miracles but knit fabric (especially wool) is quite flexible.
-Definitely worth trying.
+In addition to pinning, wires are placed on either side of the sleeves and on either side of the body.
+If your piece is too ‘skinny’ or short, stretch the piece, and you can coax it into a better fit!
+It won’t work miracles but knit fabric is flexible.